 But that’s the future.
 Where are we now?
 After long years of work, we’ve published the Environmental Baseline Document, the culmination of the first five years of independent scientific effort which continues on today.
-Now we’re evaluating design options to prepare permit applications and frankly, spending a lot of time in outreach efforts.
+Now we’re evaluating design options, with this and new data, to prepare permit applications for a mine plan approximately 50% smaller than past drafts with significant reductions in environmental impact.
 It probably won’t have escaped your attention that this mine application process is running a bit differently than it’s supposed to.

 Normally, once we had prepared our documentation and submitted our permit applications, the US Army Corps of Engineers, the Environmental Protection Agency (EPA), Alaska Department of Environmental Conservation, and various state agencies would review what we propose to build and then decide if it satisfied requirements.
 If so, great!
 If not, we’d work with them to understand their concerns and find a way to comply.
 That’s not what happened this time, however.